This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The strategies are more social than medical, for instance, changing how an in vitro fertilization cycle is defined to encourage women to have only one embryo implanted at a time.
 Whether changes like this can be implemented and whether they will reduce multiple births remains to be seen.

-If you have birth to multiples and one or more children has cerebral palsy, there may be a possibility that your doctor did not take all steps necessary to make sure you had a healthy and safe pregnancy.
-If you suspect this is the case, let a cerebral palsy lawyer guide you and help you collect evidence and make a case.
+If you have birth to multiples and one or more children have cerebral palsy, there may be a possibility that your doctor did not take all the steps necessary to make sure you had a healthy and safe pregnancy.
+If you suspect this is the case, let a cerebral palsy lawyer guide you, help you collect evidence, and make a case.

 Lifelong Financial Assistance for Your Child's Birth Injury